 "People sometimes disparage sleep as 'lost' time," Scullin noted.
 However, even if the link between sleep and memory weakens with age, "sleeping well still is linked to better mental health, improved cardiovascular health, and fewer, less severe disorders and diseases of many kinds," he said.

 The BedJet cooling, heating and climate control system brings dramatic improvement to your sleep quality.
 Get to sleep faster and stay asleep longer by creating your own perfect sleep temperature with the BedJet.
-The BedJet combats bedtime overheating, hot flashes and night sweats and does away with those chili feet and cold legs that keep you up at night.
+The BedJet combats bedtime overheating, hot flashes and night sweats and does away with those chilly feet and cold legs that keep you up at night.